Why is parameter averaging beneficial in SGD? An objective smoothing perspective: INTRODUCTION

-\section{Introduction}
+It is often observed that stochastic gradient descent (SGD) and its variants implicitly select a solution with good generalization performance; such implicit bias is often characterized in terms of the \textit{sharpness} of the minima. \citet{kleinberg2018alternative} connected this bias with the smoothing effect of SGD which eliminates sharp local minima by the convolution using the stochastic gradient noise.
+We follow this line of research and study the commonly-used averaged SGD algorithm, which has been empirically observed in \citet{izmailov2018averaging} to prefer a flat minimum and therefore achieves better generalization.
+We prove that in certain problem settings, averaged SGD can efficiently optimize the smoothed objective which avoids sharp local minima.
+In experiments, we verify our theory and show that parameter averaging with an appropriate step size indeed leads to significant improvement in the performance of SGD.

+\section{INTRODUCTION}

-Stochastic gradient descent (SGD) \citep{robbins1951stochastic} is a powerful learning method for training modern deep neural networks.
-In order to further improve the performance, a great deal of SGD variants such as adaptive gradient methods has been developed.
-However, SGD is still the workhorse because SGD often generalizes better than these variants even when they achieve much faster convergence regarding the training loss \citep{keskar2017improving,wilson2017marginal,luo2019adaptive}.
-Therefore, the study of the {\it implicit bias} of SGD, explaining why it works so better, is nowadays an active research subject.
+Stochastic gradient descent (SGD) \citep{robbins1951stochastic} is a powerful learning method for training deep neural networks.
+SGD often exhibits higher generalization performance than many of its variants, even when they achieve faster convergence with respect to the training loss \citep{keskar2017improving,wilson2017marginal,luo2019adaptive}.
+Therefore, the study of {\it implicit bias} to characterize the parameters obtained by SGD has become an active research topic.

-Among such studies, {\it flat minima} \citep{hochreiter1997flat} has been recognized as an important notion relevant to the generalization performance of deep neural networks, and SGD has been considered to have a bias towards a flat minimum. \citet{hochreiter1997flat,keskar2017large} suggested the correlation between flatness (sharpness) and generalization, that is, flat minima generalize well compared to sharp minima, and \citet{neyshabur2017exploring} rigorously supported this correlation under $\ell_2$-regularization by using the PAC-Bayesian framework \citep{mcallester1998some,mcallester1999pac}.
-Furthermore, by the large-scale experiments, \citet{jiang2020fantastic} verified that the flatness measures reliably capture the generalization performance and are the most relevant among 40 complexity measures.
-In parallel, \citet{keskar2017large} empirically demonstrated that SGD prefers a flat minimum due to its own stochastic gradient noise and subsequent studies proved this implicit bias based on the smoothing effect due to the noise \citep{kleinberg2018alternative} and stochastic differential equation \citep{zhou2020towards}.
+Among such studies, {\it flat minima} \citep{hinton1993keeping,hochreiter1997flat} has been recognized as an important notion relevant to the generalization performance of deep neural networks. \citet{hochreiter1997flat,keskar2017large} suggested that the flat minima generalize well compared to sharp minima, and \citet{neyshabur2017exploring} rigorously supported this correlation under $\ell_2$-regularization by using the PAC-Bayesian framework \citep{mcallester1998some,mcallester1999pac}. \citet{jiang2020fantastic} verified that the flatness measures reliably capture the generalization performance compared to many other complexities.
+Furthermore, \citet{keskar2017large} empirically demonstrated that SGD prefers a flat minimum due to its own stochastic gradient noise and \citet{kleinberg2018alternative} proved this implicit bias via the smoothing effect brought by the noise.